 There is an information center at the Shinjuku gate.
 Usually (but not always) there is a staff member who speaks English at the front counter (not available for guided tours, but can help with any questions you might have).
 The center also has a very reasonably-priced cafe (Hana-no-ki).
 You can see Shinjuku Gyoen`s home page here.

 The park is a fabulous place to visit and it should be on your list if you visit Shinjuku.
+And if you want to have a glimpse of what hanami is like there, you could check out this article too!

 I’ve been living in Tokyo for close to 20 years.
 Originally, I`m from Australia and made the move here in 1991 on a working holiday visa, when I was about 25.
 At that time I worked for NOVA (the defunct English school).
 In 1993 I returned to Australia to finish my university degree.